Upward Arrow Icon - Navigation

 3) 3 Tips to Reduce Presentation Anxiety

-Before stepping on stage (or hitting ‘Share Screen’ on Zoom), take a few deep breaths.
-Try the 4-7-8 method: inhale for 4 seconds, hold for 7, exhale for 8.
-Breathing reduces cortisol levels and grounds your nerves instantly.
+3. Breathe: Right before you walk on stage (or hit ‘Share Screen’ on Zoom), slow down and take a few deep breaths.
+Have a go at the 4-7-8 technique: breathe in for 4 seconds, hold for 7, breathe out for 8.
+Deep breathing not only lowers the cortisol level but also instantly calms your nerves.

 4) Presentation Hacks from the Masters

-If you're going to learn, why not learn from the best?
-These pros have distilled decades of experience into simple but powerful hacks:
+If you decide to learn, why should you not learn from the best?
+These professionals have condensed their long-term experience into very simple but effective hacks:

-Jobs was a master at structuring key points and messages around three pillars.
+Jobs was a great artist of communicating his key points and messages through three main ideas.
 Why three?
-Because it’s easy to remember and feels complete.
-Think: “iPhone combines an iPod, a phone, and an internet communicator.”
+Because it’s easy to memorize and it gives a sense of wholeness.
+Experience: “iPhone is an iPod, a phone, and an internet communicator combined.”

 10 slides.
 20 minutes.
 30-point font.

-• Microsoft PowerPoint: Classic, versatile, and packed with smart design features and templates.
+• Microsoft PowerPoint - The old school yet very flexible and absolutely filled with intelligent design features and templates.

-• Apple Keynote: Sleek animations and smooth transitions make this a favorite for Apple users.
+• Apple Keynote - Stylish animations along with extremely smooth transitions, make this a popular choice among Apple users.

-Download the full Presentation Cheat Sheet by Aayush Jain (PDF) and never walk into a room unprepared again.
+Download the complete Presentation Cheat Sheet by Aayush Jain (PDF) and never be unprepared again.

 Final Thoughts

-Want to make a winning presentation every time?
+Would you like to make a great presentation every time?

 FAQs